tovissy/intro/README.md

 # Ooh, hi there 👋

-Rules:
+Some rules:

 * Always have fun with code
-* Keep building something great
+* Keep building great stuff

 **Chief Visionary & Founder @ [AsWeThink.com][aswethink]**